randombenj/lin-os/README.md

 ## Development

-To test *linµos* in a virtual environment, we build a linux kernel:
+To test *xn-μ3q* in a virtual environment, we build a linux kernel:

 ```
 # inside the `linux` directory